 Undergraduate teaching is a cornerstone of our activities and the Faculty offers 21 different majors, with possibilities to co-major in subjects located in other Faculties.
 Our majors are loosely organised into three clusters – those in the biology, earth and environmental sciences, those in the chemical and molecular sciences, and those in the numerical and physical sciences.
 Our Bachelor of Science degree leads naturally on to a number of different Honours degrees that relate to the undergraduate major(s) offered by the various departments.

 The Faculty of Science prides itself on the high regard in which it is held by the international academic community, reflected in part by international world university and subject rankings.
 According to the latest QS rankings, the Science Faculty at UCT places in the band 51-100 top universities in the Earth and Marine Sciences and in the band 101-150 in the Biological and Environmental Sciences.

 The Faculty prides itself on its strong teaching programmes, at both undergraduate and postgraduate level, and on the strength of its research enterprise.
 With well developed international links with researchers across the world, the Faculty is a major contributor to cutting-edge, globally relevant research.
-Anton le Roex Dean: Faculty of Science
+Maano Ramutsindela Dean: Faculty of Science